aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/themecolor/_index.md

 ```

-the tint value.
+Gets the tint value.
 The tint value is stored as a double from -1.0 ..
 1.0, where -1.0 means 100% darken and 1.0 means 100% lighten.
 Also, 0.0 means no change.

 **Returns:**
 double